DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/setfilestoupload.md

 `selector` | Function &#124; String &#124; Selector &#124; Snapshot &#124; Promise | Identifies the input field to which file paths are written.
 See [Select Target Elements](#select-target-elements).
 `filePath` | String &#124; Array                                            | The path to the uploaded file, or several such paths.
 Relative paths are resolved against the folder with the test file.

-The following example illustrates how to use the `t.setFilesToUpload` action.
+The following example illustrates how to use the `t.setFilesToUpload` action:

 ```js
 fixture `My fixture`